Pulkito4/Chat-Room-App/README.md

 ## Deployment

-This project is deployed on Vercel and can be accessed using the following link: [Chatroom App](www.google.com) // adding google just for testing link
+This project is deployed on Vercel and can be accessed using the following link: [Chatroom App](link)

 ## Contributing